This content has moved to https://go.treasuredata.com/docs

-The Presto Utilization dashboard show you your recent and historical use of Presto resources.
+The Presto Utilization dashboard shows you your recent and historical use of Presto resources.
 You can use the dashboard to determine if you risk exceeding your monthly plan limits.

 The dashboard includes the following charts: